Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 await gapi.client.content.freelistingsprogram.get({ merchantId: "merchantId",  });

 /*
-Requests a review for Free Listings program in the provided region.
+Requests a review for free listings program in a specific region.
 Important: This method is only whitelisted for selected merchants.
 */
 await gapi.client.content.freelistingsprogram.requestreview({ merchantId: "merchantId",  });